Parent Resources | 2026-2027 Homeschool Compliance & Funding Guide | Captain Homeschool

 Apply / Learn More →

 ⚠️ Note: CRITICAL PRIORITY: Texas has the LARGEST homeschool population in the US.
-TEFA vendor applications are OPEN for 2026-27.
+TEFA vendor applications are OPEN for 2026-27 via Odyssey.
+Demand exceeds budget — lottery system prioritizes students with disabilities and low-income households.

 LOW REGULATION 💲 FUNDING AVAILABLE